 Five Things You Might Not Know About Babies Sleep

-There are some things you should know about your baby's sleep.
+However, while these may be some of the reasons for disturbed slumber, there are some other things you should know about your baby's sleep.
 All of which can help you understand how and why they’re sleeping (or not sleeping!) in a certain way.

 Our guest blogger Talya from Motherhood: The Real Deal takes us through them.

 1. Babies can look fully asleep, even when they’re not